 We popped into a rustic truck stop for lunch.
 As I leaned into my ham sandwich, my traveling spirit did a little leap and I thought, yes, España!
 My passport had been stamped, but I hadn't really arrived until that moment, when my teeth broke through the crisp crust of my fluffy fresh baguette…and hit jamón.

-That ham, dry-cured and aged from happy, acorn-fed pigs, is an example of the rustic intensity of the Spanish culture.
+That ham, dry-cured and aged from happy, acorn-fed pigs, has a bold flavor that embodies the rustic intensity of the Spanish culture.
 Cured ham hocks — toned legs with pointed toes — are found in every bar.
 Like connoisseurs of fine wine, Spaniards debate the merits of different breeds of pigs, their diets, and the quality of the curing.
-In Spain, jamón is more than a food; it’s a way of life.
+In Spain, jamón is more than a food; it's a way of life.
 Spaniards treasure memories of Grandpa during Christmas, thinly carving a ham supported in a jamonero (ham-hock holder), just as we prize the turkey carving at Thanksgiving.
-To sample this delicacy without the high price tag you’ll find in restaurants, go to the local market and ask for 100 grams of top-quality ham; enjoy it as a picnic with red wine and a baguette.
+To sample this delicacy without the high price tag you'll find in restaurants, go to a local market and ask for 100 grams of top-quality ham; enjoy it as a picnic with red wine and a baguette.

-To complement all that ham, 700 years of no-pork Muslim rule left its mark on the Spanish cuisine.
+Aside from all that ham, 700 years of Muslim rule left its mark on the Spanish cuisine.
 The Moors, who were great horticulturists, introduced new herbs and spices.
-The Moorish legacy is well represented by one of Spain’s best-known dishes, paella, combining the traditional Middle Eastern flavor of saffron with rice and seafood, sausage, and chicken.
+The Moorish legacy is well represented by one of Spain's best-known dishes, paella, which combines the traditional Middle Eastern flavor of saffron with rice and seafood, sausage, and chicken.

 Every region of Spain has specialties worth savoring.
-In Catalunya, there’s fideuá, a thin, flavor-infused noodle served with seafood, and arròs negre, black rice cooked in squid ink.
+In Catalunya, there's fideuà, a thin, flavor-infused noodle served with seafood, and arròs negre, black rice cooked in squid ink.
 Along the North Atlantic, Asturias combines seafood with hearty mountain grub, including giant white faba beans and the powerful Roquefort-like cabrales cheese.
 Green, rainy Galicia in the northwest is known for octopus, chopped up and served dusted with paprika.
-The region’s deep-fried green peppers de Padrón are tasty and tricky, offering a kind of Russian roulette — about one in ten is spicy hot.
+The region's deep-fried green pimientos de Padrón are tasty and tricky, offering a kind of Russian roulette — about one in ten of these peppers is spicy hot.

 Arguably the culinary capital of Spain is San Sebastián, in Basque Country, with inviting tapas bars (they're called pintxos here) that display a stunning array of help-yourself goodies.
 Top dishes include spider crab, tasty anchovies, and seafood stew.
 Just grab what you like from the platters at the bar; when it's time to settle up, the server will count the toothpicks on your plate.

-Not only are mealtimes different in Spain — the portions are, too.
-It’s unusual to find a restaurant that distinguishes between “starters” and “main dishes.”
+In Spain, meal portions are different from what we're used to.
+It's unusual to find a restaurant that distinguishes between "starters" and "main dishes."
 Instead, most restaurants serve their dishes in full portions called raciones, or in smaller half-servings, media-raciones.
 Ordering media-raciones is an easy way for you and your travel partner to broaden your tasting experience (two people can fill up on four media-raciones).
-Don’t wash it down with a glass of basic red wine (tinto); instead, ask for un crianza — for only a little extra, you’ll get a quality, aged wine.
+Don't wash it down with a glass of basic red wine (tinto); instead, ask for un crianza — for only a little extra, you'll get a quality, aged wine.